What’s the absolute best way to start learning the guitar?

 What Might Trip You Up

 Power chords aren’t technically the way Deep Purple played the riff.
-But they wrote it, so bully for them.
-Alas, you might occasionally run into one of those “know it alls” who gives you a hard time about it.
+But they wrote it, so bully them.
+Alas, you might occasionally run into one of those “know-it-alls” who gives you a hard time about playing Smoke on the Water the way Deep Purple did.

 Sweet Home Alabama – Lynyrd Skynyrd

 Get comfortable with your barre chord form.
-The riff can be played by just manipulating the picking within that form.
+You can play the riff by just manipulating the picking within that form.

 What Might Trip You Up